HARISH-BALAGANI1998/Breast-Cancer-Prediction/README.md

 # Breast-Cancer-Prediction

-This Project aim to predict whether or not a patient has breast cancer.
+This Project aim is to predict whether or not a patient has breast cancer.